Plaza Hotel Buenos Aires: Later 20th century

-The hotel was a part of the InterContinental hotel chain from 1981 to 1982 and was renamed the "Plaza Inter-Continental".
-Marriott Hotels assumed management in 1994 and the hotel was renamed the "Marriott Plaza Hotel Buenos Aires", though the property was still owned by Tornquist's descendants.
-Following a US$10 million refurbishment, it was awarded a five-star rating.
+In 1977, the architects Clorindo Testa and Héctor Lacarra expanded the hotel's capacity ahead of the 1978 FIFA World Cup; rooms and bathrooms were updated at the same time.
+The hotel was part of the InterContinental chain from 1981 to 1982 as the "Plaza Inter-Continental".
+Marriott Hotels assumed management in 1994 and the hotel was renamed the "Marriott Plaza Hotel Buenos Aires", while ownership remained with Tornquist's descendants.
+After a modernization under Marriott, the hotel offered 267 rooms and 38 suites, along with a business center, a swimming pool, and a gymnasium.
 It was renovated ahead of its 100th anniversary in 2009, which was celebrated with tours for local residents and a book about its history.